bridgelancer/cryptle_fork/docs/api.rst

 .. py:class:: cryptle.datafeed.Datafeed

-   .. py:method:: connect()
+   .. py:method:: connect() -> None

       Starts a thread for a long-polled socket that sends and receives messages.

-   .. py:method:: disconnect()
+   .. py:method:: disconnect() -> None

       Stops the socket and thread.

-   .. py:method:: on(event, callback)
+   .. py:method:: on(event, callback) -> None

       Registers callback for provided events.
 Generally the most used function.

-   .. py:attribute:: connected
+   .. py:attribute:: connected -> bool

-      Boolean for whether the socket is connected to the data source server.
+      Returns a boolean for whether the socket is connected to the data source server.

 Exchange